You are not alone

 - There is much to be said for sharing constructive time talking to people in the same situation.

-- It does not help if everyone around you says there is no hope and it’s all bad because, generally speaking, thats just not true.
-Sometimes this can happen in groups that are activism focussed and you need to be aware how such ‘negativity’ can negatively impact your state of mind and stop you finding positive / proactive solutions.
+- It does not help if everyone around you says or implies that there is no hope and it’s all bad because, generally speaking its not true.
+Sometimes this can happen in groups that are activism focussed and you need to be aware how such ‘negativity’ can subtly impact your state of mind and prevent you from finding positive / proactive solutions that are available to you.

 - Reach out to us and come meet others in the same boat – you’ll be surprised how much they can help you, and you them.